Tamillis/Tamillis/README.md

 This is a repository for the projects I share via git.

-Contact me via Github if you need to ask me something.
+Contact me via my website bellaby.freecluster.eu or here on Github if you need to ask me something.

 Peace